Causes of pain

 Back to top

-Sometimes pain can be made worse by social- or work-related pressures that cause you stress.
-For example, not being able to see friends or not being able to work can influence pain levels.
+Sometimes, social or work pressures that cause stress can make pain worse.
+For example, not being able to see friends or not being able to work can affect pain levels.